rootstrap/phoenix-target-api/README.md

 ## Installing dependencies

-To run the project you need to have Elixir and Earlang installed.
-The easiest way to install them is using `asdf`, from [the guide](https://asdf-vm.com/#/core-manage-asdf-vm):
+To run the project you need to have Elixir and Erlang installed.
+The best way to install them is using a version manager (in this case `asdf`), from [the guide](https://asdf-vm.com/#/core-manage-asdf-vm):

 ```bash
 brew install asdf